sidprasad/pick-regex/BUGREPORT.md

 1. **`ACCEPT should give positive votes to matching and negative to non-matching`**
    - Verifies that accepting a letter-only word gives +1 to letter patterns and -1 to number patterns

-2. **`REJECT should give negative votes to matching and positive to non-matching`**
+2. **`REJECT should give negative votes to matching and no votes to non-matching`**
-   - Verifies that rejecting a letter-only word gives -1 to letter patterns and +1 to number patterns
+   - Verifies that rejecting a letter-only word gives -1 to letter patterns and 0 to number patterns (no reward for correct rejection)

 3. **`Implicit voting should help eliminate incorrect candidates faster`**
    - Demonstrates that with implicit voting, accepting just 2 words can eliminate incompatible candidates when threshold=2